scottlamb/moonfire-nvr/guide/build.md

 using a bind filesystem for build products, which can be slow on macOS.
-It also means that if you sometimes compile directly on the host and sometimes within Docker, they don't trip over each other's target directories. directories.
+It also means that if you sometimes compile directly on the host and sometimes within Docker, they don't trip over each other's target directories.

 You can also cross-compile to a different architecture.
 Adding a `--platform=linux/arm64/v8,linux/arm/v7,linux/amd64` argument will compile Moonfire NVR for all supported platforms.
+(Note: this has been used successfully for building on x86-64 and compiling to arm but not the reverse.)
 For the `dev` target, this prepares a build which executes on your local architecture and is capable of building a binary for your desired target architecture.

 On the author's macOS machine with Docker desktop 3.0.4, building for multiple platforms at once will initially fail with the following error: